Saturday, 23 November 2019

 It transpired that my job at Paxton’s had recently been vacated by a guitar player named Caleb Quaye, who had gone to work as an engineer at Dick James’ studio in nearby New Oxford Street, where he would hook up with Elton John, then known as Reg Dwight.
 Reg and Caleb had met at Paxton’s and would sometimes sit in the downstairs tearoom planning their musical future.
 Reg had previously worked at another publisher, Mills Music in Denmark Street, known as London’s Tin Pan Alley, just a two-minute walk from Old Compton Street.
 Caleb would later record extensively with Elton and with his own band Hookfoot.

-*part of an Elton John interview in Zig Zag magazine, early
+Part of an Elton John interview in Zig Zag magazine, October 1972

 With a small retail counter at street level and a maze of corridors leading to Dickensian wood-panelled offices and subterranean storage rooms behind, Paxton’s was an odd place indeed, employing a motley assortment of misfits, oddballs and eccentrics.
 Some senior staff members had worked there for decades and nearly all had unusual personality traits.
 Like something from the lyrics of the 1966 Cat Stevens hit "Matthew & Son", a few of the more venerable managers were even rumoured to have been at the company for 50 years, taking them back to the First World War!

-More interesting was Harry, the co-writer of several published songs, notably the 1952 Max Bygraves novelty hit “You’re a Pink Toothbrush”, for decades a staple of the BBC radio request show Children’s Favourites (look it up on YouTube).
+More interesting was Harry, who claimed to have co-written several published songs, notably the 1952 Max Bygraves novelty hit “You’re a Pink Toothbrush.”
+This was a staple of the BBC radio request show Children’s Favourites for decades (look it up on YouTube).
 Despite this modest level of fame, mild-mannered Harry wore a brown warehouse coat and worked in the gloomy basement beneath a bare light bulb filling orders of vocal scores for stage and film musicals.
 The scores were individually wrapped in brown paper tied up with hemp string.
 Some hadn’t been disturbed for years and were covered in a healthy layer of dust which he would remove with his sleeve before carefully opening them.

-Strangest of all was Nigel.
-Messenger boy Nigel Cornthwaite's all-consuming twin passions were theatre organs and the Who.
+Strangest and best of all was messenger boy Nigel Cornthwaite.
+His all-consuming twin passions were theatre organs and the Who.
 Despite resembling an overweight bank clerk in his tweed jacket complete with leather elbow patches and tie, he would regularly perform an impromptu version of “My Generation” for us in the tearoom.

 Using a piece of wood as a makeshift guitar and placing heavy emphasis on Roger Daltrey’s stuttering delivery (particularly the line “why don’t you all f-f-f-f-fade away” which he seemed to find particularly risqué) Nigel would roll around on the floor and then smash his “guitar”, Townshend style.
 And, heartless bastards that we were, we would encourage him endlessly, until one of the managers heard the racket and came down to curtail the performance.